kayleegeorge/kayleegeorge.github.io/blog/CS.md

 Hello!
 I’m Kaylee, an incoming junior-senior-ish studying computer science.
 I wanted to write a self-exposé as it seems that my past SymSys article has reached a relatively broad audience.
 Long story short, I am now a CS major and this is why.

-If you are looking for the short-and-sweet version, here it is: **Find what you are passionate about and challenge yourself accordingly.
-Don't be afraid of challenging yourself.** Longer version below :)
+If you are looking for the short-and-sweet version, here it is: **College is an intellectual playground.
+Explore, find what you are passionate about, and challenge yourself accordingly.
+Don't be afraid of challenging yourself, embrace risk sometimes.** Longer version below :)

 _Disclaimer: In this article, I won’t be going into life advice or how to make the most of your Stanford social experience, you can figure that out on your own.
 I am strictly focusing on academic classes and your major — very exciting, I know.
 Further, this is not a piece on why CS is better than SymSys or why you should switch to CS.
 This is simply advice on how to craft a fulfilling academic experience using my own experiences as a case study._